microbecode/zk-languages/leo/README.md

 # Aleo's Leo language

-Leo is a language used in the [Aleo](https://explorer.aleo.org/program/aleoswap06.aleo) L1 blockchain.
+Leo is a ZK language used in the [Aleo](https://aleo.org/) L1 blockchain.
 It enables full privacy for transactions.
 The programs themselves are public.

+Leo can be used as stand-alone locally, or for Aleo smart contracts.

 ## Usage